moulla/moulla.github.io/_posts/2017-09-17-Database-Architecture-for-Machine-Learning.md

 locking - optimistic multiversion concurrency control(check only at end if there is a problem and repeat vs prevent problem) or transaction ordering(timestamp or other).

-write ahead log: use command logging -which defers cost to post crash recovery time
+write ahead log: use command logging - which defers cost to post crash recovery time

 threaded: no threading/segment memory or latch free shared data structures